IGJoshua/sotygeha/README.md

     ko'a fa je fe broda

-This cannot be accomplished with SE, however can be approximated with JAI:
+This cannot be accomplished with SE, however can be approximated with jai:

     ko'a jai fa je fe broda

 This has similar meaning.

-Note however that SE is not equivalent to JAI FA.
+Note however that SE is not equivalent to jai FA.
 Place structure is different:

     x1 broda x2 x3 x4 x5
     x2 se broda x1 x3 x4 x5